hackclub/hackclub/workshops/tunes/README.md

 # Tunes on JS - Creating a Piano

 We've all mashed our fingers on a piano, thinking we're creating something amazing (of course you are!).
 Ok, maybe that's just me.
-Today, I thought it'd be cool if we created a piano using HTML & JS all with the help of a great libary called [Tone.js](http://tonejs.github.io/)!
+Today, I thought it'd be cool if we created a piano using HTML & JS all with the help of a great library called [Tone.js](http://tonejs.github.io/)!

 ## Getting started